jillusc/Blackpool-Tower/README.md

 <img src="https://github.com/jillusc/Blackpool-Tower/assets/139234433/487b9e4c-c122-454f-8555-40459e26e3b6">

 There are no known bugs in existence.<BR>
-A former issue was that in some devices the navigation menu was sitting very close to the bottom of the header, sometimes even outside of it, and this was rectified by removing the {min-height: 20vh;} property from the header.
+A former issue was that in some devices the navigation menu was sitting very close to the bottom of the header, sometimes even outside of it, and this was rectified by removing/unspecifying a height property from the header; Flexbox was also simplified in the header element.

 ## Deployment